-Although the preceding paragraphs and the results in Chapter 6 might suggest that the Cache requires extensive refinement for production applications, we argue the opposite.
-Under favourable conditions, as assumed for NUMA-aware applications, we mention that busy waiting goes against the rationale of offloading data copy, only usefull to reduce power consumption for sync-copy, cite dsaanaobserved significant speed-up using the Cache for prefetching to High Bandwidth Memory, accelerating database queries.
-Its utility is not limited to prefetching alone; it offers a solution for replicating data to NVRAM and might prove applicable to different use cases.
-Additional benchmarks on more complex queries for QdP and a comparison between prefetching to HBM using knowledge of the coming queries and the data they access, and 'HBM Cache Mode' (see Section 2.1) could yield deeper insights into the caches' performance.
+observed significant speed-up using the Cache for prefetching to High Bandwidth Memory, accelerating database queries.
+Its utility is not limited to prefetching alone; it offers a solution for handling transfers from Remote Memory to faster local storage or replicating data to NVRAM.
+Further evaluation of the caches effectiveness in these scenarios and additional benchmarks on more complex queries for QdP may provide deeper insights into its applicability.
+A performance comparison between prefetching to HBM using knowledge of the coming queries and the data they access, and 'HBM Cache Mode' (see Section 2.1) could also yield interesting insights.